druthikumar/ddr/README.md

 sever: Xamp
-Through this website doctor and patient can be peer to peer connection thorough online one who unable to attend in offline they can go through with these website😊 hy heloo hwllo druthi kumar am druthi information science engineering Tumkur druthi kumar from information science engineering
+Through this website doctor and patient can be peer to peer connection thorough online one who unable to attend in offline they can go through with these website😊 hy heloo hwllo duthi kumar am druthi information science engineering Tumkur druthi kumar from information science engineering druthi